darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 ### What is EDA?

-In statistics, exploratory data analysis (or EDA) is a method of gaining information about the data we are working with before using it to create models and made predictions.
+In statistics, exploratory data analysis (or EDA) is a method of gaining information about the data we are working with before using it to create models and make predictions.
 EDA is typically used to summarize data through exploring patterns and relationships between the variables of interest and usually includes visual representations of the data, such as scatterplots and histograms.

 ### Why learn how to analyze data in more than one language?